vishali-u/DiffCoExpr/README.md

 ## Contributions

 The author of the package is Vishali Umaiyalan.
-The author wrote the *prepareData* function, which normalizes, clusters, and annotates single-cell RNA-seq data using the standard Seurat pipeline.
-The *getExpressionMatrix* and *getCorrelationMatrix* were written solely by the author.
-The *plotExpressionMatrix* function and *plotCorrelationMatrix* functions both use the `ComplexHeatmap` package.
-The *buildCoexpressionNetwork* function was written solely by the author, but the approach to filtering gene pairs is similar to approaches used in the `GWENA` package, which constructs co-expression networks from bulk RNA-seq data.
-The `plotCoexpressionNetwork` and `plotDifferentialCoexpression` functions were written soly by the author.
+The author wrote the `prepareData` function, which normalizes, clusters, and annotates single-cell RNA-seq data using the standard `Seurat` pipeline.
+The `getExpressionMatrix` and `getCorrelationMatrix` were written solely by the author.
+The `getCoexpressionNetwork` function was written solely by the author, but the approach to filtering gene pairs is similar to approaches used in the `GWENA` package, which constructs co-expression networks from bulk RNA-seq data.
+The `plotCoexpressionNetwork` function was written by the author, but it uses the `igraph` package to generate the plot.
+The `getDifferentialCoexpression` function was written solely by the author.
+The `plotDifferentialCoexpression` function was written soly by the author but the graph was generated using `ggplot2`.
 No generative AI tools were used in the development of this package.

 ## References